testosterone

 Some of the symptoms of low testosterone can trigger a chain reaction of symptoms that contributes to a downward spiral.

 It can zap your energy levels and motivation, leaving you feeling lethargic and fatigued.
 You might find yourself becoming more sedentary and less inclined to move.
 Physical activity is fuel for your mind and body and is essential to your health.
-When the motivation to exercise dwindles, it creates a vicious cycle.
+When the motivation to exercise dwindles, it can create a vicious cycle.
 A lack of physical activity can lead to a further decrease in testosterone, compounding the problem.

 Last but certainly not least - it can cause sexual dysfunction.
 A loss of libido and erectile dysfunction can be debilitating.
 Rates of depression in men with erectile dysfunction are reported to be as high as 56%.